MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

 ![Over capacity card](media/analytics-over-capacity-card.PNG "Over capacity card")

 > [!NOTE]
 > If you haven't set a **Maximum occupancy** value in the mobile app, you'll see a placeholder that prompts you to download or go to the mobile app to set a value.
+After you configure the **Maximum occupancy** value, you'll see a tool tip in the web app that prompts you to [set up alerts and notifications in the Command Center](web-app-command-center.md).

 ## Graphs